N0-C0M/Serenada/serenada_protocol_v1.md

 **Client behavior**
 - Immediately close RTCPeerConnection.
-- Stop local media tracks.
+- Reset room UI state; local media may remain active until the user leaves.
-- Navigate to “Call ended” UI and allow returning home.
 - If user reloads the link, they may `join` again.

 ---